-F. Other Performance Criteria

-Sustainability
+D. Other evaluation criteria Sustainability

 174. Project sustainability in Viet Nam has two different facets.
 First, there is the sustainability of structures and processes that relate to the functioning of provincial governments, such as: (i) the coordinating role of PPMUs in relation to line agencies; (ii) adoption of participatory approaches at the commune level; (iii) devolution to the commune or village level of ownership and responsibility for the maintenance of small-scale infrastructure; and (iv) the location of animal health and extension workers at the commune level.
 Second, there is the sustainability of project features that involve organizing and building up the capacity of smallholders and the rural poor.
-These include: improvements in on-farm productivity; participation in demonstration models and formation of CIGs; formation and successful functioning of SCGs; and maintenance of commune-level roads and small-scale irrigation.
+These include: improvements in on-farm productivity; participation in demonstration models and formation of CIGs; formation and